arslankhanali/ansible-master/Readme.md

 ```

 # Variables
+When adding a new host to inventory.
+Its a good idea to put all its variables in `host_vars/<hostname>.yaml` file

 In Ansible, when dealing with variable precedence, the order of precedence from highest to lowest is as follows:
 1. **Variables defined in the playbook**: These variables are defined within the playbook itself using `vars` or `vars_files` directives.
 2. **Variables defined in inventory**: Variables defined within the inventory file or in inventory group_vars or host_vars directories.